 If you experience any of these symptoms after sewage exposure, seek medical attention immediately.
 Prompt treatment can help alleviate symptoms and prevent the progression of illnesses.

-Note: This table provides an overview of some short-term illnesses that can result from sewage exposure but is not meant to be exhaustive.
+Note: This table provides an overview of some short-term illnesses that can result from sewage exposure, but it is not meant to be exhaustive.
 Always consult with a healthcare professional if you have concerns about your health after sewage exposure.

 Longer-Term Health Effects

-Taking care of your health after sewage exposure is crucial to avoid potential long-term health effects, such as chronic illnesses and diseases.
-The severity of long-term illnesses can vary, and they may arise even months after initial exposure.
-Therefore, maintaining vigilance and monitoring your health is essential to detect any potential symptoms early.
+Taking care of your health after sewage exposure is vital to prevent serious complications.
+The severity of long-term illnesses can vary, and they may appear even months after initial contact.
+Staying vigilant and monitoring your health can help detect symptoms early.

-In rare cases, prolonged exposure to sewage may even cause life-threatening illnesses like cancer and organ damage.
-In a 2018 study, researchers found that long-term exposure to sewage increased the risk of bladder and colorectal cancers by up to 40%.
-It can also cause damage to vital organs like the liver and kidneys, leading to organ failure and other severe complications.
+In rare cases, prolonged exposure to sewage may cause life-threatening illnesses, such as cancer.
+A 2018 study found that long-term exposure to sewage increased the risk of bladder and colorectal cancers by up to 40%.
+It can also cause damage to vital organs, like the liver and kidneys, leading to organ failure and other severe complications.

 Factors Influencing the Onset of Illnesses

-While the timeframe for illness after sewage exposure can vary, several factors can influence the onset of illnesses.
+While the timeframe for illness after sewage exposure varies, several factors can influence the onset of illnesses.

-One of the most significant variables is the amount of exposure you experience.
+A major variable is the amount of exposure you experience.
 The longer you are exposed to contaminated water, the higher your risk of becoming ill.
-Additionally, the concentration of pathogens in the water can have a significant impact on the time it takes for symptoms to develop.
+Additionally, the concentration of pathogens in the water can significantly impact how long it takes to get sick from sewage backup.

 Your immune system also plays a crucial role in determining how quickly you become sick after sewage exposure.
-If you have a weakened immune system due to a pre-existing condition or medication, you may be more susceptible to illness and experience symptoms sooner after exposure.
+If you have a weakened immune system due to a pre-existing condition or medication, you may be more susceptible to illness and experience symptoms sooner.

 Other factors that can influence illness onset include age, gender, overall health, and any pre-existing medical conditions.